The Software Buyer's Database

 What is CostBench?

-CostBench is an independent, free software pricing database.
-While vendor pricing pages show list prices, CostBench documents the full picture: implementation fees, hidden costs, contract terms, and what companies actually pay after negotiation — every claim sourced and dated.
+CostBench is an independent, free database for comparing software before you buy.
+Vendor pricing pages show list prices in isolation.
+CostBench puts tools side-by-side with the full picture — verified plans, implementation fees, hidden costs, contract terms, and what companies actually pay after negotiation — every claim sourced and dated.

 Featured Pricing